ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v4/creating-photo-gallery-device-storage.md

 # Creating a Photo Gallery with Device Storage

 <p class="intro">
-Last time, we successfully added the Camera plugin to the About page of our Tabs app.
+Last time, we successfully added the Camera plugin to the Tab2 page of our Tabs app.
 Currently, the photo is replaced each time a new one is taken.
 What if we wanted to display multiple photos together?
 Let’s create a photo gallery.
 You can follow along with the complete code for this [on GitHub](https://github.com/ionic-team/photo-gallery-tutorial-ionic4).
 </p>

 ## Creating a Dedicated Photo Service